zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 blockscout=>
 ```

-Otherwise you might see an error like this:
+Otherwise, you might see an error like this:
 ```bash
 psql: error: FATAL:  password authentication failed for user "blockscout"
 FATAL:  password authentication failed for user "blockscout"